mdtowhid/TypeScripts_Localstorage/readme.md

 3. An Editor(VS Code).

-also you can install LIVE server to run this project. if live server install press (on window OS in VS code hold ctr+shiht+p) search for live server select and clicK.
+also you can install LIVE server to run this project. if live server installed press (on window OS in VS code hold ctr+shiht+p) search for live server select and clicK.

 after installing the tools